Infringement notices

 How we issue infringement notices

-Contact Fines Victoria if you need us to resend your penalty infringement notice.
+Contact Fines Victoria if you need your penalty infringement notice resent.

 Electronic Penalty Infringements Notices (ePINs)

-From February 2025, you may receive a penalty infringement notice electronically.
+From February 2025, you may receive your penalty infringement notice electronically. ePINs will be rolled out across Victoria in stages.

 • PDF notice via email, or